-- level 1 (unadjusted quoted prices): price accessible to the entity on the date of measurement in active markets, for identical assets or liabilities; - level 2 (observable inputs): inputs relating to the asset or liability, other than quoted market prices classified as

-• level 3 (unobservable inputs): inputs that are not observable on markets, including observable inputs that require significant adjustment (for example, extrapolation of yield curves over long, unobservable periods).
-Within the Bouygues Construction group, this applies mainly to investments in non-consolidated companies.
+- level 1 (unadjusted quoted prices): price accessible to the entity on the date of measurement in active markets, for identical assets or liabilities; - level 2 (observable inputs): inputs relating to the asset or liability, other than quoted market prices classified as level 1 inputs, that are observable either directly (such - as a price) or indirectly (i.e. derived from observable prices); and - level 3 (unobservable inputs): inputs that are not observable on markets, including observable inputs that require significant adjustment (for example, extrapolation of yield curves over long, unobservable periods).
+Within the Bouygues Construction group, this applies mainly to investments in some non-consolidated companies.

-Level 1 Quoted market prices Level 2 Observable inputs Level 3 Unobservable inputs 31/12/2021 Financial assets at fair value through OCI - - 5 5 Financial assets at fair value through profit or loss - - 29 29 Net cash 4,116 - 4,116 Financial instruments: assets & liabilities (short-term) 5 - - 5
+Level 1 Quoted market prices Level 2 Observable inputs Level 3 Unobservable inputs 31/12/2022 Financial assets at fair value through OCIa - - 5 5 Financial assets at fair value through profit or loss - - 32 32 Net cash position 3,991 3,991 Financial instruments: assets & liabilities (short-term) 6 6